exo-archives/aio/server/common/src/main/common/EXO-AIO-README.txt

 The current workaround is to replace the file:
     * {tomcat-home}/lib/catalina.jar
 by the file:
-    * {tomcat-home}/patch/catalina.jar
+    * {tomcat-home}/patch/catalina-6.0.16-exopatched-webapp-load-order.jar

-We modified the class HostConfig to sort the webapps by alphabetical order.
+We modified the class HostConfig class of Tomcat 6.0.16 to sort the webapps by alphabetical order.
 The java file is also available in {tomcat-home}/patch/HostConfig.java if you'd like to take a look (line 541), or compile it yourself.
-This is Tomcat version 6.0.16.

 These errors appear when eXoResources is *not* deployed first.
 We named the other webapps so they *should* be deployed after, following the alphabetical order.
 However, Tomcat doesn't ensure this order will be respected

     * See also: http://wiki.apache.org/tomcat/FAQ/Miscellaneous#Q27